J. Edgar Hoover: Sexuality

-Some associates and scholars dismiss rumors about Hoover's alleged homosexuality, (Note: One of Hoover's biographers, Richard Hack, does not believe the director was gay.
+Some associates and scholars have dismissed rumors about Hoover's alleged homosexuality (Note: One of Hoover's biographers, Richard Hack, does not believe the director was gay.
 Hack notes that Hoover was romantically linked to actress Dorothy Lamour in the late 1930s and early 1940s and that after Hoover's death, Lamour did not deny rumors that she had had an affair with him.
 Hack further reported that during the 1940s and 1950s Hoover attended social events with Lela Rogers, the divorced mother of dancer and actress Ginger Rogers, so often that many of their mutual friends assumed the pair would eventually marry.
-According to Hack, Roy Cohn's opinion was that Hoover was too frightened of his own sexuality to have anything approaching a normal sexual or romantic relationship.) and rumors about an alleged sexual relationship with Tolson in particular, as unlikely, while others have described them as probable or even "confirmed".
+According to Hack, Roy Cohn's opinion was that Hoover was too frightened of his own sexuality to have anything approaching a normal sexual or romantic relationship.) (and rumors about an alleged sexual relationship with Tolson) as unlikely, while others have described them as probable or even "confirmed".
 (Note: According to Anthony Summers, Hoover often frequented New York City's Stork Club.
 Luisa Stuart, a model who was 18 or 19 at the time, told Summers that she had seen Hoover holding hands with Tolson as they all rode in a limo uptown to the Cotton Club in 1936.
 Actress and singer Ethel Merman was a friend of Hoover's since 1938, and familiar with all parties during his alleged romance of Lela Rogers.
 In a 1978 interview and in response to Anita Bryant's anti-gay campaign, she said: "Some of my best friends are homosexual: Everybody knew about J. Edgar Hoover, but he was the best chief the FBI ever had.")
-Still other scholars have reported the rumors without expressing an opinion.
+Other scholars have noted the rumors without expressing an opinion about their validity.
 Historians John Stuart Cox and Athan G. Theoharis concluded that "the strange likelihood is that Hoover never knew sexual desire at all".
 Anthony Summers, who wrote Official and Confidential: The Secret Life of J. Edgar Hoover (1993), stated that there was no ambiguity about the FBI director's sexual proclivities and described him as "bisexual with failed heterosexuality".
 (Note: Summers added that mob leader Meyer Lansky "controlled" compromising pictures of a sexual nature featuring Hoover with Tolson.
 Summers stated that this blackmail material on Hoover made Hoover reluctant to pursue organized crime.
 Recklessly indiscreet behavior by Hoover would have been totally out of character, whatever his sexuality.
 Most biographers consider the story of Mafia blackmail unlikely in light of the FBI's investigations of the Mafia.)